Is your cat destructive, loud, aggressive, overweight or just plain lazy? Try an interactive cat toy to keep your cat active and prevent boredom.

 Take a peek at some of the best types of mentally stimulating toys for cats for solo playtime.

-Automatic Laser Cat Toys
+Automatic Cat Toys

 Hanging Cat Toys

-Toys that cling to windows, or hang from doorknobs are great for giving your cat a chance to land a good old-fashioned surprise attack.
+Toys that cling to windows or hang from doorknobs are great for giving your cat a chance to land a good old-fashioned surprise attack.
 The Kong Window Cling Teaser is filled with catnip and makes crinkly noises to keep your cat coming back for more.
 The Window Cling Teaser attaches to any smooth surface with a durable suction cup, making it a versatile toy no matter what space your cat is in.

 For bigger or highly active cats, try finding more challenging places to put the toy to increase their activity levels.